cloudbees-days/cloudbees-field-workshops/labs/cloudbees-cdro-v2/content/labs/environments.md

 One question may be occurring to you: Didn't we hardcode the URL for the application?

-That is right, right now we've deployed our application into two different environments, yet we have the same URL set for both.
+That is right!
+Right now we've deployed our application into two different environments, yet we have the same URL set for both.
 That's not what we want!

 This is where we'll bring in some environment properties.